statusdothealth/attest.ink/README.md

 - Test verification flow

 ### Deployment
-The site automatically deploys to GitHub Pages when changes are pushed to the main branch.
+The site automatically deploys to Vercel when changes are pushed to the main branch.

 To deploy elsewhere:
 1. Build not required (pure static files)
 2. Upload all files to your static host
-3. Configure your domain
+3. Configure your domain and environment variables:
+   - `STRIPE_SECRET_KEY` - For payment processing (optional)
+   - `SMTP_*` - For email notifications (optional)
+   - `REDIS_URL` - For short URL storage (optional)
-4. No server configuration needed
+4. No server configuration needed for basic features

 ## Contributing